 Consumers are becoming increasingly savvy and demanding about online security - for everything from their cloud storage and mail accounts to shopping transactions and banking.
-Where they should be particularly concerned is with banking security.
+Where they should be particularly concerned is with online banking security.
 Bank scams are on the rise, with as many as 56 serious vulnerabilities introduced to websites every year (according to a Whitehat Security Statistics Report).
 Did you know that there is a website which names and shames companies that do and do not support two-factor authentication?
 You can search by industry and see exactly which methods the companies support.
-Surprisingly, manybanks are not getting the stamp of approval.
+Surprisingly, many banks are not getting the stamp of approval.

-It all starts with ensuring that your customer is in fact the person logging into their account, not a hacker.
+It all starts with ensuring that your customer is, in fact, the person logging into their account, not a hacker.
 A widely known way to do this is through a two-step mode of identification such as SMS authentication, using a fob or high-tech methods such as fingerprinting or iris scanning.
 Well-known online services such as Gmail, Dropbox and Twitter are using a two-step process - or at least giving a user the option of activating this service - yet several major banks are not.
 The reasons cited for this choice include anything from not wanting to inconvenience web users with an SMS every time they log in, to only asking for additional identification if unusual activity is detected on an account.
-With other words, these prompts are governed by algorithms, not personal choice.
+In other words, these prompts are governed by algorithms, not personal choice.

 SMS authentication, like any method, is not infallible.
 Fraudsters may get hold of a user's phone number by doing an illegitimate phone SIM swap.
 But it has been a popular mode of authentication for more than ten years and is certainly a cost effective way to add an extra layer of security.
 For more ideas on how other companies are using SMS within the Financial Industry, download our 101 uses for SMS guide.